Gen-AI-In-Software-Development/List-Of-Units/Unit23-Translating-JavaScript-To-TypeScript (MM)/README.md

 ```

 ### Critique
+The code is well-structured and leverages TypeScript's type annotations effectively.
+In this TypeScript version, Copilot has added `: number` and `: string` to explicitly declare the types of the variables `i` and `output`, respectively.
+This can help with type checking during compile time and can prevent certain types of bugs.
+Overall, this is a good implementation.
+Rating: Good

 ### Prompt 24.2 :Write a Node.js program that creates a string that represents an 8×8 grid, using newline characters to separate lines.
 At each position of the grid there is either a space or a "#" character.
 The characters should form a chessboard [2].